Most people know their speech is moral, but they might not know that the amount they listen and speak is also an issue of morality.

-He who would love life and see good days, let him refrain his tongue from evil, and his lips from speaking deceit.1 Peter 3:10
+- 1 Peter 3:10—He who would love life and see good days, let him refrain his tongue from evil, and his lips from speaking deceit.

 So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath.James 1:19

-This verse contains three commands, which makes it moral.
+The verse contains three commands, which means we’re dealing with morality.
 It is moral to be quick to hear, slow to speak, and slow to anger.
-Anger and listening are probably mentioned together because they’re closely related.
-When we’re angry we’re quick to speak and slow to listen.
-As a pastor, in counseling, sometimes I can tell early on who’s more at fault by who’s slowest to hear and quickest to get upset and point fingers.
+It is immoral to be slow to hear, quick to speak, and quick to anger.
+Anger and listening might be mentioned together because they’re closely related.
+As a pastor, when I’m counseling, sometimes it’s obvious early on who’s more at fault because they’re slow to hear and quick to get angry.

 - Proverbs 10:19 says, “In the multitude of words sin is not lacking, but he who restrains his lips is wise.”
 Talking too much leads to sin, and the wise know when to remain silent.